 The table above sets out the minimum requirements for the applicable monetary thresholds.
 A public authority should also consider the nature of the market, complexity and risk, process efficiency or any other relevant factors when selecting the procurement method.

 1 Monetary thresholds are based on the total estimated value, including any extension options, and are inclusive of GST.

 A public authority is not required to comply with the minimum requirements if:

 - the Accountable Authority or delegate considers that circumstances exist which support the minimum requirements not applying; or

 Circumstances where the minimum requirements may not apply include, but are not limited to the following:

-- your agency has awarded a contract for a similar requirement through a competitive process within the previous 12 months and there is a reasonable expectation that the market has not changed.
+- a public authority has awarded a contract for a similar requirement through a competitive process within the previous 12 months and there is a reasonable expectation that the market has not changed

 A partially exempt public authority must obtain advice, in accordance with their partial exemption, from the Department of Finance prior to proceeding with an exemption from the minimum requirements, particularly where the estimated value exceeds the covered procurement threshold under any of the FTAs held by the Australian Government.